Ultrasound-GE Logiq E9

 - Obstetric Imaging for fetal growth, structural surveys, and fetal well-being (biophysical profiles)

-- Vascular Imaging (carotid ultrasounds, lower extremity venous doppler)
+- Vascular Imaging (carotid, upper and lower extremity venous and arterial, vein mapping, etc.)

 - Breast Imaging